Afib News & Events

 - Find afib services — find doctors, hospitals, and afib or arrhythmia centers that specialize in treating atrial fibrillation

 - News and events — news, events, audios, and video interviews with top afib doctors.
 This part of the site contains a wealth of information.
 If you sign up for the newsletter, it will alert you to new stories here.
-At the bottom of the page is an Atrial Fibrillation News Feed, which we encourage bookmarking and checking often.

 - Noted Electrophysiologist Discusses Atrial Fibrillation Guidelines — usual treatment options for those newly-diagnosed with afib and what patients should ask their doctors

-- New Stroke Risk Factors for Those with Atrial Fibrillation (AF): Female Gender, Heart Disease, and Age — discusses the CHADS2 scoring system and the newer risk factors for stroke to help determine whether you need Coumadin or warfarin
+- New Stroke Risk Factors for Those with Atrial Fibrillation (AF): Female Gender, Heart Disease, and Age — discusses the CHADS2 scoring system and the newer CHA2DS2-VASc risk factors for stroke to help determine whether you need Coumadin or warfarin

 - How to Push Back if Medicare or Other Health Insurance Says "No" to Atrial Fibrillation Treatment